English orthography: Spelling irregularities

 Attempts to regularise or reform the spelling of English have usually failed.
-However, Noah Webster popularised more phonetic spellings in the United States, such as flavor for British flavour, fiber for fibre, defense for defence, analyze for analyse, catalog for catalogue, and so forth.
-These spellings already existed as alternatives, but Webster's dictionaries helped standardise them in the US.
+However, Noah Webster promoted more phonetic spellings in the United States, such as flavor for British flavour, fiber for fibre, defense for defence, analyze for analyse, catalog for catalogue, and so forth.
+These spellings already existed as alternatives, but Webster's dictionaries helped standardise them in the United States.
 (See American and British English spelling differences for details.)